 Parker Stevenson biography

-Actor.
-Parker Stevenson was born as Richard Stevenson Parker on June 4, 1952 in Philadelphia, Pennsylvania and grew up in Rye, New York, an affluent suburb of New York City.
+Actor Parker Stevenson was born Richard Stevenson Parker on June 4, 1952, in Philadelphia, Pennsylvania, and grew up in Rye, New York, an affluent suburb of New York City.
 Born into a wealthy family listed in the Social Register, his father, Richard Stevenson, was an investment advisor, and his mother, Sarah Meade, was an actress who had appeared on Broadway and acted mostly in commercials.
 Although by late adolescence Stevenson had matured into a heartthrob with handsome, all-American good looks, he claims that he was a hideous child.
 "I was a horrendously ugly kid," he remembered.
 "My mother had given me a crew cut.
 I had huge buckteeth because I'd sucked my thumb when I was little.
 My ears stuck out three inches from my head.
 My eyes were so close together I looked cross-eyed."